 Demand for the majority of our services depends substantially on the level of expenditures by the oil and gas industry for the exploration, development and production of oil and natural gas reserves.
 These expenditures are generally dependent on the industry's view of future oil and natural gas prices and are sensitive to the industry's view of future economic growth and the resulting impact on demand for oil and natural gas.
-Since 2014, oil and gas prices have declined significantly, globally resulting in lower expenditures by the oil and gas industry.
+Since 2021, oil and gas prices have increased significantly resulting in higher global demand.
+In resent years: